heiko1234/data_science_tutorials/rusted_parts/Readme_part2.md

 ```

-There are 8 different inspectors involved in the inspectio, 3 are randomly choosen.
+There are 8 different inspectors involved in the inspection, 3 are randomly choosen.
 50 random parts from production are taken, with minimum of 12 each of *normal black*, *purple black* and *smutty black*